Van Andel Global Trade Center

 Located in the heart of Grand Rapids Michigan, Van Andel Global Trade Center has helped thousands of business people achieve their goals.
 In 1999, Van Andel Global Trade Center became the grantee-administrator for the Kent-Ottawa-Muskegon Foreign Trade Zone.

-Through the generosity of Jay Van Andel, and dedicated services to international business assistance for local companies, Van Andel Global Trade Center is the University's commitment to Shorten the Distance between You and the World.
+Through the generosity of the Jay and Betty Van Andel Foundation, and dedicated services to international business assistance for local companies, Van Andel Global Trade Center is the University's commitment to Shorten the Distance between You and the World.